Nags Head On a Budget

 As with most beach towns, miniature golf is popular in the area.
 There are also several walking paths that you can enjoy if you want to stretch your legs.
 The path that runs parallel to "the beach road" goes for about twelve miles.

-Many restaurants do close down during the low season, so if you're in town during the winter months you may have a difficult time finding a place to eat.
+Many restaurants do close down during the low season, so if you're in town during the winter months you may not have all of the choices as in the warmer months to find a place to eat.

 It is essential that you have a car while you're in Nags Head.
 There are two roads that run north and south through the town: Virginia Dare Trail (also called "Beach Road") and S. Croatan Highway (or Route 158).
 The Outer Banks also have several ferries that travel between islands.
 Most ferries require reservations in advance as they do fill up.